geraldmc/algo-bio/Program-HW1/README.md

 >> python driver.py -file
 ```

 You will be prompted for paths to input and output files.
 You may direct the resulting output to a specified file or to the console.
 Choosing `Yes` will send the output to a named file.
-If you unzip the supplied code (gmccollam_code.zip) the data file as specified in the assignment will be available under the directory `./data` as indicated below.
+If you unzip the supplied code then the data file as specified in the assignment will be available under the directory `./data` as indicated below.

 ```
 Enter input path: ./data/LabStrassenInput.txt